ember-cli/ember-try/README.md

 ##### Yarn

 If you include `useYarn: true` in your `ember-try` config, all npm scenarios will use `yarn` for install with the `--no-lockfile` option.
 At cleanup, your dependencies will be restored to their prior state.

+##### PnpM

+If you include `usePnpm: true` in your `ember-try` config, all npm scenarios will use `pnpm` for install.
+At cleanup, your dependencies will be restored to their prior state.

 ##### A note on npm scenarios with lockfiles